Metallica (album): Background and recording

 At the time of Metallicas recording, the band's songs were written mainly by frontman James Hetfield and drummer Lars Ulrich, with Hetfield being the lyricist.
 The duo frequently composed together at Ulrich's house in Berkeley, California.
 Several song ideas and concepts were conceived by other members of the band, lead guitarist Kirk Hammett and bassist Jason Newsted.
 For instance, Newsted wrote the main riff of "My Friend of Misery", which was originally intended to be an instrumental, one of which had been included on every previous Metallica album.
 The songs were written in two months in mid-1990; the ideas for some of them were originated during the Damaged Justice Tour.
 Metallica was impressed with Bob Rock's production work on Mötley Crüe's Dr. Feelgood (1989) and decided to hire him to work on their album.
 Initially, the band members were not interested in having Rock producing the album as well, but changed their minds.
 Ulrich said, "We felt that we still had our best record in us and Bob Rock could help us make it".

 Four demos for the album were recorded on August 13, 1990; "Enter Sandman", "The Unforgiven", "Nothing Else Matters" and "Wherever I May Roam".
 The lead single "Enter Sandman" was the first song to be written and the last to receive lyrics.
 On October 4, 1990, a demo of "Sad but True" was recorded.
 In October 1990, Metallica began recording at One on One Recording Studios in Los Angeles, California, to record the album, and also at Little Mountain Sound Studios in Vancouver, British Columbia, for about a week.
-Additional overdubs and mixing took place at A&M Studios in Hollywood towards the end of the album.
+Final overdubs and mixing took place over four weeks at A&M Studios in Hollywood in June & July 1991.
 Hetfield stated about the recording: "What we really wanted was a live feel.
 In the past, Lars and I constructed the rhythm parts without Kirk and Jason.
 This time I wanted to try playing as a band unit in the studio.
 It lightens things up and you get more of a vibe."

-Because it was Rock's first time producing a Metallica album, he had the band make the album in different ways; he asked them to record songs collaboratively rather than individually in separate locations.
+Because it was Rock's first time producing a Metallica album, he had the band make the album in different ways; he encouraged them to record songs collaboratively rather than individually.
 He also suggested recording tracks live and using harmonic vocals for Hetfield.
 Rock was expecting the production to be "easy" but had trouble working with the band, leading to frequent, engaged arguments with the band members over aspects of the album.
 Rock wanted Hetfield to write better lyrics and found his experience recording with Metallica disappointing: the recording experience was so stressful that Rock briefly swore never to work with the band again.
 The tension between band and producer was documented in A Year and a Half in the Life of Metallica and Classic Albums: Metallica – Metallica.